ad-freiburg/ad-blog/content/post/project-nilm.md

     </tbody>
 </table>
 <br>
 <p>There is improvement in the algorithm performance in all appliances.
-When sampled at rate of 5-minutes per sample, the amount of training data available to the algorithm is 3 times more than when sampled at rate of 15-minutes per sample.
+When sampled at rate of 5-minutes, the amount of training data available to the algorithm is 3 times more than when sampled at rate of 15-minutes.
 Most deep learning algorithms give better performance when more data is available and that can be one of the reasons which explains the improvement in the performance of the algorithm at this higher sample rate.
 <br>
 <h3>
 <li>Comparison between Seq2point with UK dale dataset at sample rate of 15-minutes with 9 months of training data and the same dataset at sample rate of 5-minutes with 3 months training data</li>
 </h3>
 <br>
-<p>This experiment was carried out to check if the increased performance of the Seq2point algorithm when sampled at rate of 5 minutes per sample was because of increase in amount of training data or because of lower sample rate.
+<p>This experiment was carried out to check if the increased performance of the Seq2point algorithm when sampled at rate of 5 minutes was because of increase in amount of training data or because of lower sample rate.
 Training for the dataset with 15-minute sample rate was done for the first 9 months of the year and testing on the last 3 months of the year whereas, the training for the dataset with 5-minute sample rate was done for the months of September, October and November and testing for the month of December.
 This way it was ensured that the number of data points in training and testing for both the experiments are similar.
 <br>
 <table>
     <tbody>